Calendar Girl (song): Covers

-Also in 1991, Neil Sedaka recorded a new version of "Calendar Girl", which was included as the B-side of his newly released single "The Miracle Song".
+Also in 1991, Sedaka recorded a new version of "Calendar Girl", which was included as the B-side of his newly released single "The Miracle Song".

 In 1998, Brazilian singer Eliana recorded the song on his sixth studio album, titled "Um Calendário do Amor".

 In 2012, J-Pop singer Aimer recorded the song on her cover album Bitter & Sweet.

-In 2013, Shakey Graves (Alejandro Rose-Garcia) recorded a cover of "Calendar Girl" for his album Story Of My Life.
+In 2013, Shakey Graves recorded a cover of "Calendar Girl" for his album Story Of My Life.

 Personnel

 The personnel on the original recording include Al Caiola, Buck Pizzarelli, Art Ryerson and Bill Suyker on guitar, George Duvivier on bass, Ernie Hayes on piano, Jerome Richardson on sax, and David "Panama" Francis on drums.